-2 Monitoring engagement with Learning
+2 Monitoring Engagement with Learning

-2.1 The University has responsibilities for the pastoral care for all our students and obligations to monitor their progress, informing certain external bodies of failure to engage with their programme of study, temporarily or permanently.

-- 2.2 For these pastoral and legal monitoring reasons, the University monitors student engagement with their learning and, where appropriate, attendance on campus. - 2.3 In addition, Schools have the flexibility to monitor student engagement with their programmes and activities as per their individual requirements. - 2.4 Student engagement with learning at the University level is monitored in several ways: - i days elapsed since last activity on the Virtual Learning Environment (VLE) (not logged on for 2 weeks); - ii submission of online summative assignments; - iii attendance at campus-based classes through the Check-In system (not checked in for 2 weeks). - 2.5 All of the measures above are elements of the Data for Learning Dashboard that is used by Schools as part of their pastoral/academic support and personal tutoring system.
-This subset of measures is used in combination for the purposes of monitoring engagement with learning at the University.
+- 2.1 The University has responsibilities for the pastoral care for all our students and obligations to monitor their progress, informing relevant external bodies of failure to engage with their programme of study, temporarily or permanently. - 2.2 The University monitors student engagement with their learning and, specifically for compliance with Student Visa obligations, attendance on campus. - 2.3 Student engagement with learning at the University level is monitored in several ways: - i days elapsed since last activity on the Virtual Learning Environment (VLE); - ii submission of online summative assignments; - iii attendance at campus-based classes through the Check-In system.